 • Build and maintain strong relationships with the media and promote the services and branding of HHRC to a variety of constituencies, including community, state, and federal agencies.

-• Bachelor’s degree in the specialties (enumerated in the previous bullet point) coupled with significant experience in program development and management
+• Bachelor’s degree in the specialties (enumerated in the previous bullet point) coupled with eight years of experience

-• Previous experience in a senior leadership role
+• Previous experience in an upper management role

 • Previous non-profit experience as an operating executive or board member